-More than half were either in denial that they had a problem, thought they could take care of it on their own, or were paranoid that others might find out.
+More than half were either in denial that they had a problem, thought they could take care of their drug problem(s) on their own, or were paranoid that others might find out.
 Keep in mind that this study was conducted by medical and research experts who concluded that the subjects were addicted to one or more drugs.
 Most states if not all have drug treatment programs paid by the taxpayers in the respective states.

 Mexico Legalized Most Drugs in 2006 for “Personal Use”

 Drug proponents argue that legalization of drugs will somehow eliminate drug related crime.
 Even Secretary of State Hillary Clinton stated that she is “not convinced” that drug legalization would end violence (Source: Huffington Post PDF).
-One doesn’t have to look too far from the USA to see that legalization of drugs has not reduce crime.
+One doesn’t have to look too far from the USA to see that legalization of drugs has not reduced crime.

 In 2006, the Mexican federal government legalized many drugs for “personal use” in small amounts.

 “Mexico’s Congress approved a bill Friday decriminalizing possession of small amounts of marijuana, ecstasy, cocaine and heroin for personal use…”